ben18785/mrr_dissection_meta_analyses/documentation/Plan of action.md

 * [ ] Make all axes labels match (e.g. detinova boxplot and polovodova boxplot)
 * [ ] Make all axis titles capitalised
 * [ ] Update table of chronological lifespan with new Detinova estimates
-* [ ] Look why moucheti doesn't seem to be being fit with species / complex fits.
+* [x] Look why moucheti doesn't seem to be being fit with species / complex fits.
 Think this is a mistake because Moucheti has only a single species.
 Need to rerun!
+Has been rerun.
+No need to rerun k-fold for species vs grouped since Moucheti not in species.
+Nor for group vs continent as seems I was using 778 data points before.
+* [x] Added estimates for Detinova without insecticide